 Right, I’ve got a few responses, and here they are…

-What’s more frustrating is that a lot of agents charge tenants the same admin fee again if a tenant decides to stay in a property longer than the fixed term in the tenancy agreement.
-The cost is commonly known as a “renewal fee”
+What’s more frustrating and utterly infuriating is that most agents charge tenants the same admin fee again if a tenant decides to stay in a property longer than the fixed term in the tenancy agreement.
+The cost is commonly known as a tenancy renewal fee.

 So, for example, suppose I’m a tenant and a letting agent finds me a property, which I sign a one year contract for.
 If I decide to stay in the property for longer than a year, I have to pay the admin fee again.
 Seriously, WTF?!?
 What extra admin work actually has to be done?
 IT MAKES NO SENSE TO ME, especially when the Landlord also has to pay a renewal fee (but that’s an entirely different rant all together).